 Magnesium, interacting with calcium, affects bone growth, reduces joint pain, regulates muscle tone, and relieves cramps.
 It affects the strength of blood vessels, lowers blood pressure, and eliminates premature heartbeats.
 By interacting with insulin, magnesium promotes its penetration into cells, thereby regulating glucose levels.

 Nickel takes part in the activation of enzymes, hematopoiesis, and the formation of genetic information.
-It prolongs and enhances the action of insulin, has a beneficial effect on the activity of the kidneys and pituitary gland, helps cell membranes and nucleic acids in maintaining their structure.
+It prolongs and enhances the action of insulin, has a beneficial effect on the activity of the kidneys and pituitary gland, and helps cell membranes and nucleic acids in maintaining their structure.
 Nickel supplies oxygen to tissue cells and, as a result, has the feature of reducing blood pressure.

 Copper is involved in many processes in the body.
 For example, together with iron, it takes part in the formation of erythrocytes – red blood cells.
 It is also a key component of collagen, our main structural protein.
 In particular, it participates in the creation of a system of collagen and elastin fibers.
 The elasticity of the skin and blood vessels depends on the quality of this system.